 The first unit was hydraulically tested in December 1997 and entered service in April 1998.

-Early in 1998 the overall project had been running behind schedule because of problems with overhead transmission lines; however, the project was completed near schedule by 2000.
+Early in 1998, the overall project was running behind schedule because of problems with overhead transmission lines.
+However, the project was completed near schedule by 2000.

 The 2,400MW plant cost approximately $2.2bn.
 On completion, Subiya I brought the country a reserve margin possibly as high as 100% (10,000MW of capacity vs current peak loads of 4,500MW).